-–There is a broad consensus in the EU right now to enter into this with greater confidence and be able to stand firm if necessary, says Benjamin Dousa after meeting his EU colleagues in Brussels on Monday.
+–There is a broad consensus in the EU right now to enter into this with greater confidence and be able to stand firm if necessary, says Benjamin Dousa to the Swedish journalists on site.

 "Everyone wants to see a solution"

-Continued negotiations with the US are still step one.
-At the same time, EU countries are open to increasing measures against more US products and also taking out the so-called "bazooka" where services can also be drawn into the trade conflict.
+At the same time, the EU countries are ready to increase measures against more US products and also take to the so-called "bazooka" where services can also be drawn into the trade conflict.

-–Everyone wants to see a solution already before the beginning of August, but if we don't get there, if the US doesn't sit down and have serious negotiations with us, then Europe is ready to respond in a tough and clear way, claims the trade minister.
+–Everyone wants to see a solution already before the beginning of August, but if we do not reach that, if the US does not sit down and have serious negotiations with us, then Europe is ready to respond in a tough and clear way, says Dousa.

 Not critical of the EU

-From Europe's side, we have done everything we can to avoid this situation.
-We have handled this according to all the rules of the art.
-It is the US that has escalated in several steps now, he says.
+–We have handled this according to all the rules of the art.
+It is the US that has escalated in several steps now, says the Trade Minister.

 Wiktor Nummelin/TT